 Bridging finance can be used in a number of ways to generate vital funds for your business, whether you need to solve short-term cash flow problems, pay off debts and bills, raise funds for business activities, meet unexpected expenses, pay operational costs, fund a move to a new premises, or support business growth.

 4. Renovation and Refurbishment

 Bridging finance is ideal if you’re looking to renovate a property before selling, refinancing or renting it out.
 A loan can bridge a gap in your finances short-term to cover the costs of refurbishments until a long-term solution can be put in place.

 A key reason for using a bridging loan for renovations is that it can be secured against properties that traditional mortgage providers deem unsuitable such as uninhabitable property, and property in a poor condition or in need of updating.

 A bridging loan can be used for both light and heavy renovations.
 From minor upgrades such as adding bathrooms or remodelling a kitchen where no planning permission is needed to adding an extension or making major structural changes which require planning permission.

 Bridging loans typically provide the capital needed to complete the renovations required to increase the value of a property.
 To pay back the loan, you will most likely sell the property for a profit once refurbishment works are complete, or rent it out by refinancing with a buy-to-let mortgage.

 5. Property Development

-A bridging loan can be used to finance your next property development or building project.
+A bridging loan can be used for property development finance.
 From small self builds to large commercial developments, bridging is quick to arrange so you can access the funds you need fast to start your project as soon as possible.

 Bridging finance can be used to fund a new build or self-build development, convert existing buildings, build a property to rent it out, refurbish an existing property, fund the acquisition of a site that requires planning, bridge a gap between a purchase and full development finance, raise the capital needed to complete a partially built development, or build a property to sell it on.